Mr-RiVi/hostelmanagementpro-java/README.md

 Member 4 -

-Brief Description of Project - Hostel Management android application
+Brief Description of Project - Hostel management application which helps to do multiple hostel related operations instantly